tschanzvera/PacMen-Exercise/README.md

 ## Roadmap of future improvements

-It would be fun if the PacMen would change color when they hit the wall
+I would like to make the PacMen change color everytime they hit the wall.

 ## Support